Registration for Study Abroad

 Pre-Registration for Semester After Study Abroad

 If you are studying abroad during fall and/or spring semesters, you will naturally want to pre-register for the semester after your study abroad experience.
 All the information that you need for registration, including your registration time, is available on the Registrar's website: www.registrars.cmich.edu.
-You will register on-line as you would if you were on campus in Mount Pleasant.
+You will register on-line as you would if you were on campus.
 If you have questions or difficulties with the registration process, you may contact the Registrar's Office for assistance.

 Students participating in a semester program abroad are encouraged to consider scheduling a pre-graduation audit.
 Students may schedule an appointment for an audit after their major(s) and/or minor(s) are signed.
 An advisor will review your individual courses of study and inform you of all remaining graduation requirements.
 This will help to ensure that you can stay on schedule for graduation.